This page tells you about cryotherapy treatment for cancer. You can find information about

 For skin cancer, a doctor sprays liquid nitrogen on to the area of cancer.
 Or they put it directly on to the area with a cotton swab.
 The liquid freezes the area.
 After treatment the liquid nitrogen dissolves and the area thaws.
 A scab forms in the area.
 Over the next month or so the scab falls off along with any dead cancer cells.

 To treat precancerous changes on the cervix the doctor or nurse specialist puts a speculum into the vagina so they can see the cervix.
 They then put special instruments called cryo probes into the vagina so that they firmly cover the abnormal areas of cervical tissue.
 The liquid nitrogen in the cryoprobes then freezes the cells.
 The doctor or nurse may repeat this a couple of times.
 This treatment usually takes less than half an hour.
-You can find information about cryotherapy for cervical cancer and the possible side effects in the cervical changes section of CancerHelp UK.
+You can find information about cryotherapy for cervical cancer and the possible side effects in the cervical changes section.

 For cancers inside the body the doctor puts a small probe next to or inside the tumour.
 This probe is called a cryoprobe.
 The cryoprobe is attached to a supply of liquid nitrogen controlled by the doctor.
 Your doctor or specialist nurse will talk to you beforehand about how you will have treatment and exactly what it involves for you.